benjaminpfleghaar/talea/README.md

 -   Clone the whole repository
 -   Run `npm install` in the app directory to install dependencies
+-   Create a `.env.local` file and add your OpenAI API key
 -   Run `npm run dev` to start the application

 ## Dependencies